 From a risk perspective, growth stocks are considered towards the higher-risk end of the scale.
 They are usually characterised by a medium sized market cap, lack of dividends and heavy investment into their growth.
 Therefore, they are considered a highly speculative investment in comparison with other investments, such as top stocks.

-Growth stocks typically perform well during bull markets and are prevalent in sectors related to technology.
+Growth stocks typically perform well during bull markets and are prevalent in sectors related to technology, especially within China tech.
 They are usually fuelled by their appetite for innovation, which provides them with a means to outperform industry rivals.
 However, the high potential of growth stocks can cause them to be overvalued due to the ‘hype’ that can surround the industry or company.

 The price of a value stock can be undervalued for several reasons, with some contributing to a better motive to buy than others.
 Perhaps the company has a low stock valuation as the industry is becoming less relevant, or it has seen bad press or tighter regulations.
 Given these reasons, there could be little future utility in purchasing a value stock.